myiwt/project-infectio/README.md

 ![link to demo video](https://gitlab.com/spacecatbug/human-zombie-simulator/-/raw/master/Demo.gif)

-Credit goes to my lecturer Seth Hall for crafting this interesting and fun coding problem for our class!
+Credit goes to my lecturer Seth Hall for assigning this fun coding problem to our class!